 Save the changes.

-You can stop the webpack server from the command line by typing CTRL+C
+9. You can stop the webpack server from the command line by typing CTRL+C.

-At a high level aemfed is designed to listen to file changes within the ui.apps module and automatically syncs them directly to a running AEM instance.
-Based on the changes, a local browser will automatically refresh, thereby speeding up front-end development.
-It also is built to work with Sling Log tracer to automatically display any server-side errors directly in the terminal.
+At a high level, the aemfedis designed to listen to file changes within the ui.apps module and automatically sync them directly to a running AEM instance.
+Based on the changes, a local browser automatically refreshes, thus speeding up front-end development.
+It is also built to work with Sling Log tracer to automatically display any server-side errors directly in the terminal.

-If you are doing a lot of work within the ui.apps module, modifying HTL scripts and creating custom components, aemfed can be a very powerful tool to use.
-Full documentation can be found here..
+If you are doing much work within the ui.apps module, modifying HTL scripts, and creating custom components, aemfed can be a powerful tool to use.
+Full documentation can be found here.

-With different methods of categories and embeds to include multiple client libraries it can be cumbersome to troubleshoot.
+Using different methods of categories and embeds to include multiple client libraries it can be cumbersome to troubleshoot.
 AEM exposes several tools to help with this.
-One of the most important tools is Rebuild Client Libraries which will force AEM to re-compile any LESS files and generate the CSS.
+One of the most important tools is Rebuild Client Libraries which forces AEM to recompile any LESS files and generate the CSS.

-Dump Libs - Lists all of the client libraries registered in the AEM instance. <host>/libs/granite/ui/content/dumplibs.html
+• Dump Libs - Lists the client libraries registered in the AEM instance. <host>/libs/granite/ui/content/dumplibs.html

-Rebuild Client Libraries - allows a user to force AEM to rebuild all of the client libraries or invalidate the cache of client libraries.
-This tool is particularly effective when developing with LESS as this can force AEM to re-compile the generated CSS.
-In general it is more effective to Invalidate Caches and then perform a page refresh versus rebuilding all of the libraries. <host>/libs/granite/ui/content/dumplibs.rebuild.html
+• Rebuild Client Libraries - allows a user to force AEM to rebuild the client libraries or invalidate the cache of client libraries.
+This tool is effective when developing with LESS as this can force AEM to recompile the generated CSS.
+In general, it is more effective to Invalidate Caches and then perform a page refresh versus rebuilding the libraries. <host>/libs/granite/ui/content/dumplibs.rebuild.html